mlammens/MAT-141/MAT-141-FA20-PLV-Syllabus.md

 I will assess your achievement of the course learning objectives and class learning outcomes based on your performance on the formative and summative assessments listed below.
 In calculating your final score, I will drop the lowest quiz score and the lowest analysis review/write-up score.

+* 10% = Class participation - during class meetings, either in person or virtual, there will be small, low-stakes assignments you are expected to submit.
+Your participation will be based on these submissions.
-* 20% = Quizzes - quizzes will assess your understanding of the weekly lecture material and readings. **A quiz is due nearly every Friday** (see schedule for exceptions).
+* 15% = Quizzes - quizzes will assess your understanding of the weekly lecture material and readings. **A quiz is due nearly every Friday** (see schedule for exceptions).
 Quizzes will generally be multiple choice and short-answer questions, delivered through the **Classes LMS**.
-* 20% = R / `learnr` modules - **before each synchronous small group meeting** you are expected to complete a self-paced tutorial in R/RStudio.
+* 10% = R / `learnr` modules - **before each synchronous small group meeting** you are expected to complete a self-paced tutorial in R/RStudio.
 I will go over how to complete these tutorials during our first group meetings.
-* 10% = Analysis reviews/write-ups (Group work) - our synchronous small group meetings will be dedicated to answering any questions you have and to working through applications of statistics in the life sciences.
+* 15% = Analysis reviews/write-ups (Group work) - our synchronous small group meetings will be dedicated to answering any questions you have and to working through applications of statistics in the life sciences.
 In groups of 3 - 4 students you will write-up the results of these analysis applications.
 You will submit your write-ups as both an Rmd file and a Word file.
-* 15% = Term project - during the course of the semester, you will carry out an independent analysis project.
+* 20% = Term project - during the course of the semester, you will carry out an independent analysis project.
 The project includes three distinct submissions - a proposal, an update, and the final submission.
 See schedule for associated due dates.
 * 30% (10% each) = Three exams - Exams will be take-home and open-book.
 You will be expected to carry out an analysis and answer questions related to the analysis in long-form.
 You will submit your exam as both an Rmd file and a Word file.

 The following is the **course grading scale**: